zlatinejc/pause/README.md

 # pause

 A native module for effectively pausing the current thread.
-Used for busy waiting scenarios where you want to check something every few hunderd milliseconds.
+Used for busy waiting scenarios where you want to check something every few milliseconds / seconds.

 ## Usage